 God gives both the good and the bad.
 He is in control.
 He is ruling sovereignly over His creation, and He wants us to understand this and to make it a part of our lives, and to think of everything that is going on in the light of what God has said in His Word.

 Here comes a very interesting one in Isaiah 63:

-Isaiah 63:17 O LORD, why have you made us to err from your ways, and hardened our heart from your fear?
+Isaiah 63:17 O LORD, why have you made us stray from your ways, and hardened our heart from your fear?
 Return for your servants' sake, the tribes of your inheritance.

 Let us go to Isaiah 64 because the same context is going right through it.

-Isaiah 64:7 And there is none that calls upon your name, that stirs up himself to take hold of you [It is no wonder God was causing them to err]: for you have hid your face from us, and have consumed us, because of our iniquities.
+Isaiah 64:7 And there is no one who calls upon Your name, who stirs himself to take hold of You [It is no wonder God was causing them to err]; for you have hidden Your face from us, and have consumed us because of our iniquities.